 SAYMON is a multi-user system.
-To be safe in use, it has a mechanism that allows giving various access rights to different users.
+To be safe in use, it has a mechanism that allows you to give various access rights to different users.
 For example, administrators can have the right to create new users, set their access rights, modify objects, change a system configuration, etc. A regular user who only needs to monitor the data should have access only to their own objects.

 To work with SAYMON through its API, you also may need to have special rights.
-For API methods, we will use the term permissions.
+For API methods, these rights are called permissions.
 If an API method requires you to have some permissions, they will be specified in a method's description.

 By default, new users don't have special permissions.
 They can be managed by administrators through a web interface or using the corresponding API methods.

 All permissions used in the SAYMON API can be divided into four groups.